martinseeger2002/DogecoinArcade/README.md

 apezordHexOutput.py
-This script extracts the data from the apezord.png TXID The apezordhex file is the .
+This script extracts the data from the apezord.png TXID The apezordhex file is the hex of base64 of .png.

 In the output of the apezordHexOutput.py hex there is extra hex inclued beyond the hex of base64 of png.